OpenBMB/XAgent/ToolServer/README.md

 # 🧰 ToolServer

-ToolServer is the server provide XAgent with powerful and safe tools to solve tasks.
-It is a docker container that provides a safe environment for XAgent to run.
+ToolServer is the server that provides XAgent with powerful and safe tools to solve tasks.
+It is a Docker container that provides a safe environment for XAgent to run.

 ToolServer is composed of three parts:
 - **ToolServerManager** is responsible for creating and managing ToolServerNode instances.
 - **ToolServerMonitor** is responsible for monitoring the status of ToolServerNode instances.
-Automatic detect instances status and removing the instances that are not working properly.
+Automatic detection of instance status and removing instances that are not working properly.
 - **ToolServerNode** is responsible for providing tools to solve tasks.
-It is a docker container that provides a safe environment for XAgent to run.
+It is a Docker container that provides a safe environment for XAgent to run.

 Currently, ToolServer provides the following tools:
 - **📝 File Editor** provide a text editing tool that can write, read, and modify files.
-- **📘 Python Notebook** provide a interactive python notebook that can run python code to validate ideas, draw figures, etc.
+- **📘 Python Notebook** provides an interactive Python notebook that can run Python code to validate ideas, draw figures, etc.
-- **🌏 Web Browser** provide a web browser that can search and visit webpages.
+- **🌏 Web Browser** provides a web browser that can search and visit webpages.
-- **🖥️ Shell** provide a bash shell tool that can execute any shell commands, even install programs and host services.
+- **🖥️ Shell** provides a bash shell tool that can execute any shell commands, even install programs and host services.
-- **🧩 Rapid API** provide a tool to retrieve apis from Rapid API and calling them, which provides a wide range of apis for XAgent to use.
+- **🧩 Rapid API** provides a tool to retrieve APIs from Rapid API and calling them, which provides a wide range of APIs for XAgent to use.
 See [ToolBench](https://github.com/OpenBMB/ToolBench) to get more information about the Rapid API collections.
 You can also easily add new tools to ToolServer to enhance agent's abilities.

 ## ⚡️ Configurations
 Configurations for ToolServer are stored in `ToolServer/config/`.
 You can change them and rebuild images to apply the changes.
 Notes:
-- Change `node.privileged` to `false` in `manager.yml` if you don't want to used docker in ToolServerNode.
-This will disable the ability to run docker commands in ToolServerNode.
+- Change `node.privileged` to `false` in `manager.yml` if you don't want to use Docker in ToolServerNode.
+This will disable the ability to run Docker commands in ToolServerNode.
 - Change `idling_close_minutes` in `monitor.yml` to change the time that ToolServerMonitor will wait before closing idle ToolServerNode instances.
-- Add your api keys in `node.yml` to enable bing search (or use backup search duckduckgo) and rapid api.
+- Add your API keys in `node.yml` to enable Bing search (or use backup search DuckDuckGo) and rapid API.
-- Change api timeout for Toolserver in `docker-compose.yml` by altering values after `-t` in `services.ToolServerManager.command` if you encounter timeout error of ToolServer.
+- Change the API timeout for Toolserver in `docker-compose.yml` by altering the values after `-t` in `services.ToolServerManager.command` if you encounter a timeout error of ToolServer.

 ## 🛠️ Build and Setup ToolServer
-All docker image build files are stored in `ToolServer/dockerfiles`.
+All Docker image build files are stored in `ToolServer/dockerfiles`.
-You can build them manually with following command:
+You can build them manually with the following command:
 ```bash
 cd ToolServer
 docker-compose build
 ```
-This will build all the docker images for ToolServerManager, ToolServerMonitor and ToolServerNode.
+This will build all the Docker images for ToolServerManager, ToolServerMonitor and ToolServerNode.

-After building the docker images, you can start the docker container with following command:
+After building the Docker images, you can start the Docker container with following command:
 ```bash
 cd ToolServer
 docker-compose up